FireBreather65/FireBreather65/README.md

 ## About me 🧑🏾‍💻

 Ever since I was a kid, I knew I wanted a job in a creative field.
-Through the years I tried dabbling in writing, beading, origami, even piano - but when I obtained my GED at 16 and discovered the field of UX design, I knew I had found my calling.
-I fell in love with designing interfaces and the ability to use my natural creativity to positively impact users and the world.
+Over the years, I dabbled in writing, beading, origami, even piano - but when I graduated high school at 16 and discovered UX design, I knew I had found my calling.
+I fell in love with designing interfaces and using my natural creativity to positively impact users and the world.

-My past jobs have taught me the importance of collaboration, communication, and attention to detail - all crucial skills in my journey into UX.
-I’m also committed to equity-focused design, as I've found that hearing from diverse perspectives can positively impact the experience for all users.
+My past jobs have taught me the importance of collaboration, communication, and attention to detail - all crucial skills in my UX journey.
+I’m also deeply committed to equity-focused design, as I've found that hearing from diverse perspectives can positively impact the experience for all users.

+I’m currently working to hone my skills across various stages of the design process and am aiming to find my perfect role by mid- to late 2025.
+If you’re interested in connecting or hiring me, I’d love to hear from you!

 ## Let's connect! 💕
 - [Website](https://firebreather65-portfolio.vercel.app/)